odoo/documentation/website/optimize/seo.rst

 Responsive Design
 -----------------

-As of 2015, websites that are not mobile-friendly are negatively impacted in Google Page ranking.
-All Odoo themes rely on Bootstrap 3 to render efficiently according to the device: desktop, tablet or mobile phone.
+Websites that are not mobile-friendly are negatively impacted in search engine rankings.
+All Odoo themes rely on Bootstrap to render efficiently according to the device: desktop, tablet or mobile.

 .. image:: media/seo08.png
   :align: center

-As all Odoo modules share the same technology, absolutely all pages in your website are mobile friendly. (as opposed to traditional CMS which have mobile friendly themes, but some specific modules or pages are not designed to be mobile friendly as they all have their own CSS frameworks)
+As all Odoo modules share the same technology, absolutely all pages in your website are mobile friendly.

-Browser caching
+Browser Caching
 ---------------

 Javascript, images and CSS resources have an URL that changes